by Bill Griffin

 This small detail doesn’t stop manufacturers from marketing their products as self-cleaning, and technology won’t stand still.
 During the next 20 years, major unimaginable advances will make tomorrow’s processes far more effective and closer to true self-cleaning surfaces.

 Some of the new technology may be integrated into cleaning equipment and treatments for homeowner and commercial use.
-Imagine a truckmount wand or vacuum cleaner with a UV light instead of, or in addition, to water vapor jets.
+Imagine a truckmount wand or vacuum cleaner with a UV light or laser instead of, or in addition, to water vapor jets.

 More than cleaning

 The challenge for small business owners is to find ways to educate consumers about the benefits of using in-home professional cleaning services in order to further extend the life of their carpet and furnishings and to protect their health.